lks-ai/deeper/README.md

 - Cross-Branch Easy linking
     - Add to the context toolbar a select box for the branches
 - upon saving need to write config to the root node before save
+- Multi-directional rewriting
+    - Gives ability to rewrite the content of a node based on the content of it's children
+        - rewrite based on tags over all children (multichildren match rewrite queueing)
+    - ✅ rewrite content based on peers (setup after body renders on send response)

 ### SysOps
 - ✅ Fixing HTTPS on the demo